-Desired Results: Raise student achievement in the classroom, on locate assessments (NWEA) and state testing (PSAT, SAT, MSTEP) with a focus on raising our scores district wide.
+Desired Results: Raise student achievement in the classroom, on local assessments (NWEA) and state testing (PSAT, SAT, MSTEP).

-Create educational opportunities for all K-12 students with a focus on STEM activities to help grow the STEM curriculum district wide to match or enhance the curriculum at the high school.
+Create educational opportunities for all K-12 students with a focus on STEM activities to help grow the STEM curriculum district-wide to match or enhance the curriculum at the high school.

-Desired Results: Provide Kelloggsville students enhanced educational opportunities with a focus on STEM curriculum and activities K-12 in order to have organic growth district wide that will raise awareness of our new STEM addition at the high school.
+Desired Results: Provide Kelloggsville students enhanced educational opportunities with a focus on STEM curriculum and activities.
+Have organic growth district-wide that will raise awareness of our new STEM addition at the high school.

-Further develop and monitor student participation in the governance of the district.
+1. Further develop and monitor student participation in the governance of the district.